What kind of information do you collect, when and how?

 - Checking you are legally entitled to work in the UK

 - To determine your suitability for a job

 - Analysis, quality control and forecasting role requirements

 - We can identify, plan and implement reasonable adjustments for your application process

 - To successfully and timely on-board and enable payroll and employee benefits

 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.

 As part of the selection process, we perform a number of psychometric and screening checks, where permitted by local law.
 Your consent will be requested before screening checks are performed.
-These checks are performed on our behalf by other organisations, such as Korn Ferry, and you will be given the details prior to any checks being made.

 Criminal records checks